Furcifer timoni: Geographic range and habitat

 Furcifer timoni is endemic to the Montagne d'Ambre National Park (Amber Mountain National Park) near the northern tip of Madagascar.
 Its geographic range probably extends to 385 sqkm at a height of between 750 and 900 m above sea level.
 Based on some photographic records, it may also be found in the Marojejy National Park (Marojejy Massif), although this fact has not been confirmed.
 Its preferred natural habitat is forest.

 Conservation status

-Furcifer timoni has been ranked by the International Union for Conservation of Nature (IUCN) to be Near Threatened, and it is one of eleven species of chameleon discovered since 1999.
+Furcifer timoni has been ranked by the International Union for Conservation of Nature (IUCN) to be Near Threatened, and it is one of several species of chameleon discovered since 1999.
 It has been listed by the IUCN as Near Threatened because there is a possible threat which may affect the species.
 If the threat were to become active, Furcifer timoni would not become Critically Endangered.
 Instead, as it has a range of 385 square kilometres (149 square miles) in one place, it would be able to be classified as endangered.
 There are also threats of logging for charcoal and the collection of rosewood.